 The most commonly seen brand in China is Nong Fu Spring water (right), you have also others like Gametan, Volvic, C’est Bon, etc. and of course, imported water.

-That’s my list of essentials for traveling to Shanghai.
+There we go, my list of tips/essentials for traveling to and in Shanghai.